 ECU: Adding a drop of ethanol over the probe with the end of the pipette in contact with the glass ferrule.

 ECU: Ethanol drop sliding over the cantilever and spherical tip.
 Authors: Can this shot of drop sliding over the cantilever and spherical tip be easily visualized/filmed?
+Yes, it can be easily filmed.

 Then, manually slide the nanoindenter’s arm downwards [1] until the probe is fully submerged but still far away from the bottom of the Petri dish.
 Wait for 5 minutes to allow equilibrium conditions to be reached in the liquid [2].